Using an NVIDIA GPU with CUDA For Numerical Linear Algebra in Linux

 The OpenBLAS library can be compiled from source and automatically configures the block sizes and algorithms for your machine if the microarchitecture is on its supported list.
 For newer processors, it's generally OK to use the most recent supported architecture.
 For example, I built my copy of OpenBLAS on a Kaby Lake processor using the configuration for a Haswell processor and got good performance.
 OpenBLAS includes the cblas interface as well as LAPACK and LAPACKE routines.
 OpenBLAS works particularly well with main programs that are compiled with OpenMP parallelism.

 Ubuntu has a generic x86-64 version of OpenBLAS, but much like ATLAS and the reference BLAS, this package performs poorly because it hasn't been tuned.
+(I'm told that this may have been fixed recently with a DYNAMIC_ARCH version of the openblas package.)

 OpenBLAS can be built with a DYNAMIC_ARCH flag so that it will dynamically select code optimized for the particular architecture of the machine that it is running on.
 A variety of Intel and AMD processors are supported.
 Executable code built with this version of the library will be quite large, but the resulting code will typically run well on both older and newer systems.